ottoragam/Magnetic-Incremental-Rotary-Encoder/README.md

 Included are.stl and .step files for the case, and .sch and .brd for the PCB.

 The PCB is double sided and measures 20 x 20 mm.
 It could be home etched or manufactured using some low cost prototyping service.
 The case is designed to be milled, 3D printed or laser cut (the top part).
+A 3mm or 1/8 tap is also needed for threading two holes on the case cover.